-Sargon (also known as Sargon the Great, Shar-Gani-Sharri, and Sarru-Kan, meaning "True King" or "Legitimate King") was born an illegitimate son of a "changeling", which could refer to a temple priestess of the goddess Innana (whose clergy were androgynous) and, according to the Sargon Legend (a cuneiform clay tablet purporting to be his biography) never knew his father.
+Sargon (also known as Sargon the Great, Shar-Gani-Sharri, and Sarru-Kan, meaning "True King" or "Legitimate King") was, according to his autobiography, The Legend of Sargon of Akkad, born an illegitimate son of a "changeling", which could refer to a temple priestess of the goddess Innana/Ishtar (whose clergy were androgynous) and never knew his father.
 His mother could not reveal her pregnancy or keep the child, and so he was set adrift by her in a basket on the Euphrates River where he was later found by a man named Akki who was a gardener for Ur-Zababa, the King of the Sumerian city of Kish.
 From this very humble beginning, Sargon would rise to conquer all Mesopotamia.

 The Akkadian Empire was the first political entity to make extensive and efficient use of bureaucracy and administration on a large scale and set the standard for future rulers and kingdoms.
-His story was long known throughout Mesopotamia where, in time, he came to be considered the greatest man who had ever lived, celebrated in glorious tales down through the Persian Empire, along with his grand-son Naram-Sin.
+His story was long known throughout Mesopotamia where, in time, he came to be considered one of the greatest kings who had ever reigned, celebrated in glorious tales down through the Persian Empire, along with his grandson Naram-Sin (r.
+2261-2224 BCE).

 Early Life & Rise to Power

-`Sargon' was not the name given him at birth but the throne name he chose for himself.
-It is a Semitic, not Sumerian, name and so it is generally accepted that he was a Semite.
+Sargon was not the name given him at birth but the throne name he chose for himself meaning, as noted, "Legitimate King."
+It is a Semitic, not Sumerian, name and so it is generally accepted that he was a Semite but there is no way to know if this is true.
 Nothing certain is known of Sargon's birth or younger years.
-In fact, although his name was among the most famous in antiquity, he was unknown to the modern world until 1870 when the archaeologist Sir Henry Rawlinson published the Legend of Sargon which he had found in the library of Ashurbanipal while excavating Nineveh in 1867.
-The Legend of Sargon reads:
+In fact, although his name was among the most famous in antiquity, he was unknown to the modern world until the 19th century when his inscriptions and autobiography were discovered among the many texts of the library of Ashurbanipal at Nineveh.
+The Legend of Sargon of Akkad reads, in part:

 My mother was a changeling, my father I knew not,